 This page will continuously develop to share the details of sustainable community building tax-related processes and the details of One Community’s tax process specifics.
-In includes what we annually file for our for-profit and nonprofit entities as well as other sustainable community tax-related resources.
+It includes what we annually file for our nonprofit, what we’ll need to file for any for-profit activities, and other sustainable community tax-related resources.

 We discuss these areas with the following sections:

 NOTE: The content of this page is from our research and work completed by industry professionals.
 We will continuously update this page with our experience but you should still have a professional of your own check your tax compliance and details.

 SUGGESTIONS ● CONSULTING ● MEMBERSHIP ● OTHER OPTIONS